merusira/3104-Sp-Omni-Tera/README.md

 ## Credits

 Many have contributed to this module over the years.
 This version is a fork of Pinkie Pie's original Skill Prediction for Caali's tera-proxy.
 Then many have modified to be compatible with TERA Toolbox.
-THis final version was modded to work best with Tera patch 31.04, on private server Omni, by merusira.
+This final version was modded to work with Tera patch 31.04, on private server Omni, by merusira and Kasane.

+## FIN